 The South Florida Section of the PGA of America is an association of golf professionals whose mission is to promote interest, participation and enjoyment in the game of golf; establish and maintain professional standards or practice; and enhance the well-being of golf professionals.

 Approximately 1,600 members and apprentices are employed at over 425 facilities in the South Florida region, currently ranking South Florida Section the third largest Section of PGA Professionals amongst all 41 PGA Sections in the United States.
+The South Florida PGA association is a proud supporter of Habitat For Humanity and The First Tee.

 Maria Fareri Children's Hospital at Westchester Medical Center sets the new standard for children's hospitals.
 It is the fulfillment of a vision for a family-centered facility that combines the highest-level care possible in the most supportive and therapeutic environment.